yegor256/blog/_drafts/_altruism.md

 programmers don't contribute at all, but expect their salaries to grow every year <del>(also known as software outsourcing)</del>.

-Ever heard about Fail Fast vs Fail Safe dichotomy?
-It is [well known](http://martinfowler.com/ieeeSoftware/failFast.pdf) that any process survives better if it is designed to Fail Fast, revealing internal problems as soon as possible, instead of being Fail Safe and conceaving defects in an attempt to survive.
-Even though Fail Fast feels more dangerous, it leads to higher quality, no matter where we apply it, either in management or software design.
+Ever heard about the Fail Fast vs Fail Safe dichotomy?
+It is [well known](http://martinfowler.com/ieeeSoftware/failFast.pdf) that any process survives better if it is designed to Fail Fast, revealing internal problems as soon as possible, instead of being Fail Safe and concealing defects in an attempt to survive.
+Even though Fail Fast feels more dangerous, it leads to higher quality, no matter where we apply it, whether in management or software design.

 If the team doesn't reward its members correctly, they (according to the Equity Theory) won't contribute properly.
 If the team doesn't reward correctly, it's a defect in the system.
-Just like a bug in a source code, this defect in the motivational system can either be 1) conceaved (Fail Safe) or 2) revealed (Fail Fast).
+Just like a bug in source code, this defect in the motivational system can either be 1) concealed (Fail Safe) or 2) revealed (Fail Fast).

-Encouraging team members to contribute altruistically means conceaving the defect.
+Encouraging team members to contribute altruistically means concealing the defect.
-Programmers will keep working, slowly loosing their motivation over a long period of time.
+Programmers will keep working, slowly losing their motivation over a long period of time.
 The quality of the project will degrade and nobody will understand why it's happening.
-The team will fall apart, loosing its best players one by one.
+The team will fall apart, losing its best players one by one.
 They will burn out without even understanding why.
 Eventually, the project will die for no obvious reason, while the key failure factor was the inability to discover the defect due to the very